Asian North American Religion, Culture, and Society Unit

 The ANARCS Unit welcomes all types of proposals, including but not limited to individual papers, prearranged papers panels, and roundtable discussions for the 2026 AAR Meeting in Denver, CO.
 All proposals related to Asian North American religions will be considered.
 In addition, we especially welcome proposals on the following topics:

 In light of the 2026 AAR Presidential Theme (“FUTURE/S”), we invite proposals related to the future of Asian American religions and the study thereof.
-How do AAPI religious traditions consider the concepts of eschatology, teleology, and/or apocalypse?
+How do AAPI religious traditions consider the concepts of eschatology, teleology, the ultimate, and/or apocalypse?
+How does Southwest Asian and North Africa (SWANA) inspire us to rethink the boundaries of Asian American religions?
 What do past/current studies of genealogical and generational trends tell us about the next generations of Asian American religious communities and identities?
 Are there new or emerging generational trends that raise questions about the future of Asian American religions?
-Especially in this time of political and economic uncertainty, what is the state of the academic study of AAPI religions?
-What is the role and responsibility of AAPI religion scholars to ensure the future of our field?
+Especially in this time of political and economic uncertainty, what is the state and future of the academic study of AAPI religions?
+We also encourage proposals on the role and responsibility of AAPI religious scholarship beyond the academy.

 This past year has been marked with the initiation, persistence, and escalation of wars and political conflicts in the US and around the world.
 As such, we invite proposals related to the political identity and category of “Asian American” from religious perspectives.
 What are Asian American religious perspectives and/or activism in response to wars and political conflicts, domestic or international?
-In what ways do international wars/conflicts inform Asian American religio-political perspectives, whether it be the ongoing war in Palestine or the enduring US militarization of Asia-Pacific?
-How does the election of South Asian Muslim leaders like Zohran Mamdani, the mayor of New York City, signal new local as well as global expressions of leadership amid rising international conflict?
+In what ways do international wars/conflicts inform Asian American religio-political perspectives, whether it be the ongoing war in Palestine or the enduring US settler-colonialism and militarization of the Asia-Pacific?
+How do Asian American political leaders shape not only local but also international political movements?
+We encourage proposals that focus on local mayor leaders like Zohran Mamdani and Michelle Wu to federal leaders like Young Kim and Tulsi Gabbard.
+What is the role of Asian American communities in either contributing to or combatting militant political ideologies, like Christian Nationalism and Islamophobia?

-Due to prevalent political, cultural, and legal attacks on universities and their professors, higher education is rightly experiencing an existential crisis.
-Therefore, we invite proposals that address the ways that scholars and teachers of Asian American religions can address the present societal dynamics.
-What are the risks and responsibilities of complying or resisting with institutional, state, and federal educational policies?
-What are strategies to preserve the integrity of AAPI scholarship and pedagogy, especially in institutions and states targeting open discussions of race, gender, etc?
-What are our pedagogical objectives for our students, i.e. what do we want them to learn in this political moment?
-How do we advocate for our students and colleagues whose educational desires/goals are impeded by anti-intellectual movements?
+Due to prevalent political, cultural, and legal attacks on universities and professors, higher education is experiencing an existential crisis.
+Therefore, we invite proposals that address the ways that scholars and teachers of Asian American religions can address current societal dynamics.
+What are the risks and responsibilities of complying with or resisting institutional, state, and federal educational policies?
+What are strategies to preserve the integrity of AAPI scholarship and pedagogy, especially in institutions and states targeting open discussions of race?
+What are our pedagogical objectives for our students, i.e., what do we want them to learn in this political moment?
+How do we advocate for our students and colleagues, including in K-12 education, whose educational desires/goals are impeded by anti-intellectual and xenophobic movements?

 This Unit (hereafter referred to as ANARCS) is one of the primary vehicles for the advancement of the study of the religions and practices of Asian Americans and Pacific Islanders in the United States and Canada.
 As an integral player in the development of the emerging field of Asian American religious studies, ANARCS has cultivated the work of junior and senior scholars from an impressive array of disciplines, including the history of religion, sociology, theology, philosophy, ethics, anthropology, psychology, education, and American and ethnic studies.
 ANARCS encourages new perspectives on Asian North American religious practices and faith communities, as well as innovative theoretical work that extends the concepts of empires, diaspora, transnationalism, globalization, im/migration, orientalism, adaptation, acculturation, race, ethnicity, marginalization, oppression, and resistance.
 In addition to this list of concepts, ANARCS will explore theoretical, philosophical, and theological concepts, such as aesthetics, beauty, and love.
 ANARCS seeks to foster and mentor scholars (junior, senior, and nontraditional) through preconference sessions, gathering for meals, and maintaining a robust listserv.